 Pest control technicians coming into your business should be specially trained to take care of your specific problem.
 They should also be wearing personal protective equipment at all times.
 Assess the hazards any pesticide use could have on your clients, your staff, and members of the general public.

 How are you protecting the pest control treatment area?

 You need to keep everyone away from the treatment area until it’s deemed safe enough to re-enter.
 You should also have clear post-treatment instructions with a view to health and safety once the procedure is done.

-• How safe are the pest control techniques your using?
+How safe are the pest control techniques you’re using?

 Ensuring maximum safety in the workplace is paramount for any business.
 Make sure that your pest control measures are safe for everyone.
 All of your staff should be informed of any pest control taking place.

 Professional pest controllers should always use the safest products available.
 All pest control treatments should be carried out in accordance with the guidelines of the Health & Safety Act 1974.
 Remember that if you work around food you will also have to follow the Food & Environmental Act 1985.

 All pest control treatments should be documented.
 A risk assessment should be carried out before the pest controllers come in, and this needs to be recorded in the proper way.
 Ask you pest controller about what products they will be using in what quantities, the areas being treated, and what personal protective equipment will be needed.